yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 There are ongoing efforts to reduce memory requirements, such as native code execution and UMA optimisations for the GPU code, but the reality is that emulation adds overhead and Android will only get fatter over time.
 We may be able to get light 2D games running on 4GB devices, but we don't expect complex 3D games to run on less than 8GB any time soon, if ever.

-Regarding OS requirements, we set the lower limit to Android 11.
+We have set the minimum required operating system to Android 11.
-This decision was taken to cut off offering support to completely unviable hardware (like Adreno 500 series devices or similarly older ones from Mali), and to reduce compatible low RAM devices as much as possible.
+This decision was taken to cut off installation on completely unviable hardware (like Adreno 500 series devices or older Mali GPUs), and to reduce low-memory devices as much as possible.
 This is final, as there are no plans to support older Android versions.

-Needless to say, it must be a 64-bit Android 11 or newer, 32-bit devices won't be supported.
+Needless to say, it must be a 64-bit Android 11 or newer; just like on desktop, 32-bit devices will never be supported.

 Users with capable hardware stuck on older Android versions can either build yuzu themselves and remove the code responsible for performing this check, or install custom ROMs such as [LineageOS](https://lineageos.org/) to get unofficial Android updates on their device.